ObstacleSM/documentation/getting_started.md

 }
 ```

 Here is the code for the function `Hello`.
+This code is written above the `main` function because we call it from main and the ManiaScript compiler reads a file from the top to the bottom.
 A **function declaration** begins with a type that indicates what kind of value it returns.
 It is followed by the name of the function.
 You can declare variables and call functions in the body of the function declaration, but you have to return a value with the `return` keyword.
 This function is named `Hello`, returns a value of type `Text` which is "Hello World!".